Care Guide for Tile

-Keep your tile and grout looking great by following some precautions from the Stone and Tile Care Guide.
+Keep your tile and grout looking great by following some precautions from our Stone & Tile Care Guide.

 Note: Information is for reference purposes only.
 Please follow label directions on back of actual products.
 For stone care and maintenance, please refer to the Care Guide for Stone.

 - DO use STONETECH® sealers to protect your stone and tile.

 - DO clean up spills immediately to minimize damage to your stone and tile.

 - DO place a small rug or mat at entry ways to trap dirt and small sand from normal foot traffic.

 - DO clean surfaces regularly with STONETECH® REVITALIZER® CLEANER & PROTECTOR or STONETECH® STONE & TILE CLEANER.

 - DO call the Technical Support for maintenance assistance.

 - DON’T use abrasive cleaners such as dry cleaners or soft cleaners.

 Sealing Tile & Grout